-Department of Nursing Grievance Process
+Nursing Grievance Process

-The Department of Nursing takes student complaints seriously.
+The Nursing program takes student complaints seriously.
 Our goal is to ensure students have access to transparent, due process that leads to an appropriate resolution of the complaint in a timely manner.
-The Department of Nursing will follow BSU's policies with exceptions related directly to admission to the nursing program, safe patient care and professional behavior of a nurse.
+The Nursing program will follow BSU's policies with exceptions related directly to admission to the nursing program, safe patient care and professional behavior of a nurse.

-Grievances and complaints related to Department of Nursing policies or procedures will be heard by the department's Student Admission, Progression and Concerns Committee (SAPC).
+Grievances and complaints related to Nursing policies or procedures will be heard by the department's Student Admission, Progression and Concerns Committee (SAP-C).
 Students with progression, policy, or procedure concerns must meet with their faculty advisor and submit a written grievance in a timely manner, using the process outlined below.
-SAPC will post its meeting dates online to facilitate planning for timely submission.
+SAP-C will post its meeting dates online to facilitate planning for timely submission.

 Faculty have authority in the courses they teach regarding course content, assignments and evaluations and will make the final decisions regarding these items.
 Examples include redoing assignments, rescheduling exams, questions regarding an evaluation or points awarded, test questions, and late assignments.
-These and other matters directly related to the course or coursework should be resolved with the faculty member(s) and may not be appealed through the Department of Nursing.
+These and other matters directly related to the course or coursework should be resolved with the faculty member(s) and may not be appealed through the Nursing program.
 Students wanting to contest a grade should follow the Academic Grade Challenge Policy in the BSU Student Handbook.